 Trial and Error

 I learned through trial and error and also through reading numerous books about nutrition.
 Most of them were around the topic of plant-based diets and lifestyle, that meat is not what seems to be.
 Meat and animal products are not good for you.
 Another culprit I removed from my diet was refined and heavily processed food.
-It does not matter if they came from animals or plants, I started cutting them from my diet, and I noticed a considerable change in my sleep patterns, the energy I had, and most important of all, I felt better, lighter, and younger!
+It does not matter if they came from animals or plants, I started cutting them from my diet.
+Furthermore, I noticed a considerable change in my sleep patterns.
+My energy got better.
+Most important of all, I felt better, lighter, and younger!

 Running saved my life because it helped me beat my chronic depression.
 When you exercise, you are better able to manage stress because good “hormones” and substances are released that help you relax.